 A lot of it depends on you — on your personal preferences, likes, dislikes, and tendencies.

-In fact, the best advice on how to prepare for this transition is to simply remember to roll with the punches.
-Be flexible, and remind yourself to take a breath when something doesn’t go as planned (which will inevitably happen very often).
+In fact, the best advice on how to prepare for this transition is to be adaptable.
+Remind yourself to take a breath when something doesn’t go as planned (which will inevitably happen very often).

 Being a digital nomad is all about living a life of change and adventure.
 Each week or month might be completely foreign from the last.

 Prepare as much as you can, but then embrace the unexpected.

 Kristen and Gaby run two online businesses while traveling the world full-time.
 After living most of their lives in Texas and New York, they sold all their stuff and hit the road with no end date in mind.

 (Click the Pinterest share button for the full-size pin!)